News and Insights

 The Role of Mobile

-As my colleague, Colin, discussed in his blog, “Google’s Mobile Friendy Update“, Google acknowledges the growing importance of mobile phones in our daily lives.
+Google understands and acknowledges the growing importance of mobile phones in our daily lives.
 Mobile enabled payments not only allow retailers and merchants to service more people more quickly, it has the added benefit of effectively linking their loyalty cards to the customer’s digital wallet.

 Mobiles are always on; they are able to provide rich information on location, search habits and purchasing behaviour.
 The pain of paying is potentially reduced, due to mobiles, making it easier for consumers to part with their hard earned money.